 Since first handling an oval ball when he was five at Windsor RFC, Josh Basham’s playing days have moved on apace.

-“My dad Mark first got me into rugby and used to persuade me to go every Sunday morning, which wasn’t an easy task.
+He said: “My dad Mark first got me into rugby and used to persuade me to go every Sunday morning, which wasn’t an easy task.
 Nikki, my mum, drove me selflessly around the country.
-My proudest moments include the first time I sang the national anthem on the pitch at an England match.
-Injuring both ankles in my U17 year was a setback because the rehab took a long time.”
+My proudest moments include the first time I sang the national anthem on the pitch at an England match.”

 Table tennis, basketball and football are the other sports Josh plays and he supports Chelsea while his top music is J. Cole, an American hip hop artist, plus current and classic stuff.

 He enjoys eating chicken pie while watching Suits, Game of Thrones and Peaky Blinders.

 2017 F(R), S, W, C(R), I, S; SA Tour F(R), W, SA 2018 It(R), W, S, F, I, SA(R)